TRT Clinic in Edmonton - Same Day

 - TRT requires two morning total testosterone readings below 8.0 nmol/L plus consistent symptoms before prescribing

-- Required pre-treatment labs: total testosterone, free testosterone, LH, FSH, prolactin, PSA, CBC, hematocrit, and lipid panel
+- Required pre-treatment labs: total testosterone, available testosterone, LH, FSH, prolactin, PSA, CBC, hematocrit, and lipid panel

 What Is TRT and How Does It Work?